elegant-scipy/elegant-scipy/markdown/ch5.markdown

 But, even this comparison is not an easy task.
 How do we define how "close" an automated segmentation is to a ground truth?
 We'll illustrate one method, the *variation of information* or VI (Meila, 2005).
-This is defined as the answer to the following question: on average, for a random pixel, if we are given its segment ID in one segmentation, how much more *information* do we need to determine its ID in the other?
+This is defined as the answer to the following question: on average, for a random pixel, if we are given its segment ID in one segmentation, how much more *information* do we need to determine its ID in the other segmentation?

 In order to answer this question, we'll need a quick primer on information theory.